JonathanCrider/asteroids/README.md

 3. **Find the blocked app**
    - Under `"App was blocked from use because it is not from an identified developer"`, click **"Allow Anyway"**.
+   - If you don't find this option, you probably have an older version of MacOS, so step 4 should work without this.

 4. **Open the app again**
    - Now, **right-click** the app and select **Open**.